Barney: I wouldn't have to choose between dating and having a family, hell, I could bring the kids on dates!

 - Siblings Fiona and Lip raise their younger siblings in Shameless (US), because their parents are useless at best.

-- Sister, Sister, about a pair of twins who were Separated at Birth and find each other again, has the girls' respective adoptive parents Lisa and Ray move in with each other so the sisters can stay together.
+- Sister, Sister, about a pair of twins who were Separated at Birth and find each other again.
+One was adopted by single mom Lisa, and the other was adopted by Ray and his wife who died, leaving him now a single father.
+Lisa and Ray move in with each other so the sisters can be together.
 Although Lisa and Ray initially clash, they later develop a strong friendship.
 Although they date for a little while, they are non-romantically co-parenting the twins for much of the show and don't end up together.

 - After Kelly Kline is impregnated by Lucifer, she convinces Castiel that her unborn nephalim son is a force of good, not evil, and the baby adopts Castiel as his father while in utero.
 Since human women do not survive giving birth to nephalim, Castiel not only helps her through the pregnancy but prepares to be the primary caretaker of the child.